maryam-abdool/Swim-Control/README.md

 # Swim: A General-Purpose, High-Performing, and Efficient Activation Function for Locomotion Control Tasks

 ## Overview
 We propose Swim, a general-purpose, high-performing, and efficient activation function for locomotion control tasks.
-Swim is tested on tested on MuJuCo continuous control tasks using TD3.
+Swim is tested on MuJuCo continuous control tasks using TD3.
 The code for TD3 in this repository is adapted from the original author’s implementation, which could be found here: https://github.com/sfujim/TD3

 Swim is defined within the new() function in the TD3.py file (first function).